 Now, I’ll begin by saying this chart is very optimistic.
 This chart assumes that there are no other credit failings on your behalf once you get out of your foreclosure.
 For obvious reasons, that circumstance is unlikely as many homeowners going through foreclosure are struggling due to an unmanageable hardship.
 But, we can help you minimize your credit hit.
 With careful credit repair advice, we can help you shorten the duration of the report to just a few years.

 Just last week, Fannie Mae released its newest credit guidelines for Foreclosure Events.
-Fannie Mae states that with credit counseling, Short Sales and Deed-in-Lieu borrowers can be qualified for a new loan in only two years.
+Fannie Mae states that some borrowers with Short Sales and Deed-in-Lieu can qualify for a new loan in just two years.
 This, of course, assumes no other defaults.
-Similarly, Fannie Mae verified that Foreclosures will last for 7 years on your credit report if you do nothing, just as I presented here.
+Similarly, Fannie Mae keeps Foreclosures on your credit report for 7 years if you do nothing.
 If you have had a foreclosure before and are reading this article to reinvest, consider our article on the Post-COVID credit requirements.

 To be clear, there is a separate policy for homes with both foreclosure and bankruptcy.
 When this happens, the return to normal on your credit will take at least 7 years, but usually 10.
 Lenders consider the bankruptcy to be a second negative credit event and treat you like you defaulted twice.
 It is often best to avoid Bankruptcy at all costs.